laravel/docs/pennant.md

 <a name="events"></a>
 ## Events

-Pennant dispatches a few events that may be useful for tracking the feature flags throughout your application.
+Pennant dispatches a few events that may be useful for tracking feature flags throughout your application.

 ### `Illuminate\Pennant\Events\RetrievingKnownFeature`